My website is now ready You can find my site at the following url:

 First: GOFO rates:

-Now, all the months of GOFO rates( one, two, three six month GOFO remain negative but moved closer to the positive needle.
-They must have found a few bars to lease.
+Now, all the months of GOFO rates( one, two, three six and 12 month GOFO moved slightly to the negative .
+They must have found a few bars to lease but the quantity must be at extreme low levels .
 On the 22nd of September the LBMA stated that they will not publish GOFO rates.
 However today we still received today’s GOFO rates.
-It looks to me like these rates even though negative are still fully manipulated.
+These rates are still fully manipulated.
 London good delivery bars are still quite scarce.

 1 Month Rate: 2 Month Rate 3 Month Rate 6 month rate 1 yr rate